 The Wind River Tribal Buffalo Initiative is

-Restoring our Connection with the Buffalo
+Restoring Our Connection with the Buffalo

 Healing the Land, Healing Ourselves